1983 United Kingdom general election in England

-The 1983 United Kingdom general election in England was held on 9 June 1983 for 523 English seats to the House of Commons.
+On Thursday 9 June 1983, the 1983 United Kingdom general election was held in England, to elect all 650 members of the House of Commons, with 523 constituencies being in England.
 The Conservative Party won a landslide majority of English seats, gaining 37 seats for a total of 362.
 The Labour Party came second, winning 148 MPs, a decline of 45.
 Labour's share of the vote in England was its lowest since 1918, and its number of English MPs was its smallest since 1931.
 The SDP–Liberal Alliance won 26.4% of the popular vote, just 0.4% behind Labour, but won only 13 seats compared to 148 for Labour, due to the first-past-the-post electoral system.